program-repair/RepairThemAll_experiment/README.md

 │                       ├── grid5k.stderr.log: stderr of the execution
 │                       ├── grid5k.stdout.log: stdout of the execution (without the repair) │                       ├── repair.log: repair log
-│                       ├── result.json: sandardize output
+│                       ├── result.json: standardize output
 │                       └── detailed-result.json: raw output of the repair tool, if it generates a json file └── script
     └── get_patched_bugs.py: the script that are used to generate the table for the paper